 Note: The figure shows the liabilities proportion principle and the total holding of eligible liabilities.
-Landshypotek, Skandiabanken and Sparbanken Skåne are not shown here because Finansinspektionen does not make Pillar 2 requirements for the institutions public.
-However, the Debt Office monitors the institutions' compliance in the same way as for other systemically important institutions.
 See the information box on pages 10 and 11 for further information including an explanation of what constitutes an eligible liability.
 Sources: the Debt Office and Finansinspektionen